svok/kotlin-multiplatform-sample/README.md

 # Sample multiplatform and multi-frontend Kotlin project

-This progect is aimed to test the usage of the Kotlin multiplatform capabilities to build a reusable code for as for differenct frontends as for backedn.
+This progect is aimed to test the usage of the Kotlin multiplatform capabilities to build a reusable code for as for differenct frontends as for backend.

 The reusable code is deposed in proj-common submodule.
 It has a description for JVM (jvmMain) and JS (jsMain) archtectures, while the logics which is common for all architectures are placed in commonMain.